potterjane/bobs-and-bangs/README.md

 This element is used to inform the user's that the company currently has a discount offer and the colours make the element stand out from the rest of the website.
 It also makes the user's focus drawn straight to the discount offer.
 - To meet the accessibility guideline's contrast ratio, a darker purple colour (#24152c) is used for the button's background colour to contrast the white ('white') foreground text colour.
-When the button is hovered, the colours switches places, i.e. the white ('white') colour is used for the button's background colour to contract the darker purple colour (#24152c) foreground text colour.
+When the button is hovered, the colours switches places, i.e. the white ('white') colour is used for the button's background colour to contrast the darker purple colour (#24152c) foreground text colour.

 **Icons**